comp1100/comp1100.github.io/_sources/intro.md

 **How do I know if I'm doing enough to pass?** If you need to ask that question, you are probably not doing enough.
 By this, I mean, if you are trying to game the system by putting in just the minimum amount of work, then yes, you risk failing.
 A pass is not doing 50% of the project -- it is doing all of the project.
 You can ensure that you pass by doing what is expected of you and trying your best.

 Despite no grades, there will still be **regular feedback** on both teams and individuals as to how they are doing.
-Any individual who fails this course will not be surprised by this as they will have had multiple items of feedback letting them know that they are on track to fail.
+Any individual who fails this course will not be surprised that they fail as they will have had multiple items of feedback letting them know that they are on track to fail.